tarwn/lessthandot-hugo/blogs/content/posts/2010-03-02-mirror-it-baby.md

 ## Research for the advantage...

 Once again, these statistics are brief and a rough drawing as mirroring goes.
-The following documentation should be reviewed from BOL while in the planning phases of implementing mirroring, “[Database Mirroring Concepts][3]”
+The following documentation should be reviewed from BOL while in the planning phases of implementing mirroring, "[Database Mirroring Concepts][3]"

 Performance characteristics have been set in another broad range to fill some variables that are required to pick the correct operating modes.